 Special rules and penalties apply to the possession, manufacture, delivery, or sale of hashish, hash oil, and other marijuana concentrates.
 Possession of any amount is a misdemeanor and is punishable by up to 11 months in jail and $2,500 in fines.

 Manufacture, delivery, or sale of concentrates is a felony.
-If the amount is less than 2 pounds, the maximum sentence is six years in prison and $5,000 in fines.
-If the amount is between 2 and 4 pounds, the top punishment is 12 years and $50,000.
+If the amount is less than two pounds, the maximum sentence is six years in prison and $5,000 in fines.
+If the amount is between two and four pounds, the top punishment is 12 years and $50,000.

 The maximum penalty for manufacture, delivery, or sale of between 4 and 8 pounds of concentrate carries a maximum sentence of 15 years in prison and $100,000.
 Those penalties double for weights of between 8 and 15 pounds.
 Finally, a penalty of up to 60 years in prison and $500,000 applies to the manufacture, delivery, or sale of more than 15 pounds of concentrate.